-The Palace of Versailles Opens Its Digital Doors, A Rare Free Tour of Everything
+The Palace of Versailles Opens Its Digital Doors, A Free Tour of Everything

 "It's not a palace, it's an entire city.
 Superb in its size, superb in its matter." -- Charles Perrault, 1687

-Here's my guide to taking a virtual tour of the Palace of Versailles, the most ornate and famous royal chateau in France.
-Once behind closed doors, the palace is now yours for digital viewing at home from your couch or computer screen.
+Here's my guide to taking a virtual tour of the Palace of Versailles.
+Versailles is the most ornate and famous royal chateau in France.
+Once hidden away behind closed doors, the palace is now yours for digital viewing at home from your couch or computer screen.

 Versailles is honestly one of my least favorite places in France to visit in real life.
 The lines are spectacularly long.
-It's spectacularly crowded.
+The palace spectacularly crowded.
 It's hard to really admire the royal handiwork with the crush of people.

 Short History of the Palace of Versailles